fromage-fraser/dd-gui/README.md

 When layout editing is enabled, the red-bordered regions can be dragged and resized.
 This includes the room/enemy panel, map, character sheet, comms, inventory/equipment, affects, main MUD text, navigation compass, and gauges.
+The adjustment surfaces remain transparent and below the panel data, so content stays visible while borders remain available for layout editing.
 The compass keeps a square shape and room/enemy images keep their 56:30 display ratio.
 Leaving layout mode saves the current positions and sizes to the active Mudlet profile.
 Use `resetgui` to restore every region to its default geometry.